-For all the moments of contrived spontaneity at the 58th Annual Grammy Awards last month, one presentation stood out for its actual authenticity.
+For all the moments of contrived spontaneity at the 58th Annual Grammy Awards in 2016, one presentation stood out for its actual authenticity.
 It came just before Stevie Wonder and the members of the a cappella quintet Pentatonix revealed the winner of the Song of the Year.
 In a stroke of programming genius, Wonder was given the task of opening the award envelope and pulling out the card with the name of the winner written on it.

 “A lot of sighted people were making decisions for the blind rather than the other way around.”

 The sight gag might have ended there—for those who’ve been living under a rock, Wonder is blind—but the words “Ed Sheeran” and “Thinking Out Loud” had been embossed on the card especially for the unsighted singer.
 Running his famous fingertips over the raised dots, Wonder turned the card toward the television cameras he could not see but knew were there, smiled broadly, and teased his co-presenters and audience alike with “You can’t read it; you can’t read Braille” in a good-natured, singsong taunt.

 Before announcing the name of the winner, Wonder declared that “we need to make every single thing accessible to every single person with a disability,” cueing the nodding of heads to his left and right.
 Watching this live on TV, I nodded, too, but the card in Wonder’s hand got me thinking: Who made it, and have people with visual impairments always been able to emboss combinations of raised dots on a sheet of paper so that an unsighted recipient could read what was on their mind, as easily as Stevie Wonder read Ed Sheeran’s name at the Grammys?